EllE961/LA-CTF-McFlagChecker/README.md

   </pre>
 </details>

-  referred to as the block data that spawn in the game in same index location:
+  The blocks with the data spawn in the game in same index location:
 ![Blocks that contain the data](img/blockData.png) This final transformation diffuses the information across all 40 registers.